Skip to main content Skip to navigation

 AML Compliance Foreign Exchange Knowledge & Training

 Foreign currency exchange (FX) is a popular methodology for money launderers, who seek to exploit a range of vulnerabilities associated with the service.
-The growing volume of FX businesses across the banking and commercial sectors, on Main Streets and online, has also increased the opportunity for criminals to transform illegal funds, while regulators in jurisdictions around the world have failed to keep pace with the emerging threats from the industry, meaning there is increased AML risk for foreign exchange businesses.
+The growing volume of FX businesses across the banking and commercial sectors, on Main Streets and online, has also increased the opportunity for criminals to transform illegal funds.
+Regulators in jurisdictions around the world have failed to keep pace with the emerging threats from the industry, meaning there is increased AML risk for foreign exchange businesses.

 The key money laundering risks faced by foreign currency exchange service providers include:

 Foreign exchange service providers should be familiar with the AML/CFT regulations that apply in their jurisdiction, including any licensing requirements.
-In Financial Action Task Force (FATF) member states, firms must take a risk-based approach to the money laundering threats that they face and put commensurate measures in place as part of an internal AML/CFT program.
+In Financial Action Task Force (FATF) member states, firms must take a risk-based approach to the money laundering threats they face and implement commensurate measures as part of an internal AML/CFT program.

 In practice, that means that Foreign exchange firms should: